 As for risk assessments of product safety, it is necessary to assess the risks of chemical substances in products as well as the risks associated with product applications and uses.
 Taking into consideration not only their use by our direct customers but also the use and disposal of such products by their end-users, we conduct risk assessments of applications and uses using failure mode and effects analysis (FMEA) and other methods in addition to chemical substance risk assessments.
 Sumitomo Chemical conducts rigorous risk assessments of new products and reassesses items already on the market.
-In fiscal 2021, we performed 61 risk assessments.
-Going forward, we will continue to conduct rigorous risk assessments of new products and reassesses items already continue supporting Group companies in conducting similar product risk assessments and countermeasures.
+In fiscal 2022, we performed 56 risk assessments.
+Going forward, we will continue to conduct rigorous risk assessments of new products and regularly conduct reassessments of products already on the market.
+In addition, we continue supporting Group companies in conducting similar product risk assessments and countermeasures.

-FMEA: A systematic method of analysis for detecting potential malfunctions and defects with the objective of their prevention
+^{} FMEA: A systematic method of analysis for detecting potential malfunctions and defects with the objective of their prevention